Mummy of Djed-Amunet-ius-ankh

 The mummy of Djed-Amunet-ius-Ankh is a mummy from ancient Egypt of a woman named Djed-Amunet-ius-Ankh, who died at the age of between 19 and 20.
 It dates back to the reign of the 22nd/23rd Dynasty of Egypt, around 2,800 years ago.
 It is currently on permanent display at the Racibórz Museum on 1 Gimnazjalna Street.
-The mummy has been the subject of numerous scientific studies and publications, including those by the German Egyptologist Karl Richard Lepsius.
+The mummy has been the subject of numerous scientific studies and publications, including those by German Egyptologist Karl Richard Lepsius.

 Origins

 Djed-Amunet-ius-Ankh came from a wealthy family.
 She was likely born in Memphis around 800 BCE.
 Her father, Anch-Chonsu, held an unspecified position in Thebes.
 Her parents named her before her birth.
 While waiting for her arrival, they visited the oracle of the goddess Amunet.
 The oracle responded: "She will live".
 This is the origin of her name – Djed-Amunet-ius-Ankh – which literally means "Amunet says she will live".
 Very little is known about her life, but it is recorded that after marrying, she received the title of "lady of the estate", which was granted to wealthy married women.
 It is also known that she became a mother at least twice.
-She is estimated to have died at around the age of between 19 and 20.
+She is estimated to have died at the age of between 19 and 20.
 Her death was likely due to complications during childbirth.